gunaxprofessional/Sentiment-Analysis-Model-Deployment-Pipeline/README.md

 ### Bonus Features

-- **Basic Authentication:**

-  Basic authentication for the API is implemented.
-Users need to include authentication credentials when accessing the API.

 - **Front-End Interface:**

   A simple front-end interface is added for user interaction.
 Access the interface at [http://localhost:5002](http://localhost:5002).